andhiyaulhaq/AnnotateImg/architecture.md

 4. When the user presses the mouse button on the image, `mousePressEvent` is triggered.
 It records the starting coordinates of the bounding box in the image's pixel coordinate system.
 5. As the user drags the mouse, `mouseMoveEvent` is triggered continuously.
 This event handler draws a temporary rectangle on the `QLabel` to provide visual feedback.
 6. When the user releases the mouse button, `mouseReleaseEvent` is triggered.
 It records the final pixel coordinates.
-7. The start and end pixel coordinates are converted into a `[x, y, width, height]` format.
-These pixel coordinates are clamped to ensure they remain within the image boundaries, preserving their size during repositioning and clamping both position and size during resizing.
-They are then normalized based on the image's dimensions to the YOLO format: `<x_center> <y_center> <width> <height>`, where all values are floats between 0 and 1.
+7. The start and end pixel coordinates are converted into an `[x1, y1, x2, y2]` format, representing the top-left and bottom-right corners.
+These pixel coordinates are handled with floating-point precision using `QPointF` and `QRectF` and are clamped to ensure they remain within the image boundaries, preserving their size during repositioning and clamping both position and size during resizing.
+They are then normalized based on the image's dimensions to the format: `<x1> <y1> <x2> <y2>`, where all values are floats between 0 and 1.
 8. An `Annotation` object is created with the `image_id`, a `class_id` (e.g., 0 for the first class), and the normalized `bbox` coordinates.
 This object is then saved to the SQLite database via the `storage.py` module.
 9. The `image_view` emits an `annotation_added` signal, which is connected to the `annotation_view` to update its display with the new annotation.